Maaarcocr/perb/README.md

 # Perb

-Perb instruments your methods such that they show up when a ruby executable gets profiled with perf. it works by wrapping all methods with:
+`perb` automatically instruments your methods such that they show up when a ruby executable gets profiled with perf. it works by wrapping all methods with:

 ```ruby